-Serbia: Energy minister claim China Exim Bank 608MUSD loan extremely favorable19.
-January 2015. / AppSerbia
+Serbia: Energy minister claim China Exim Bank 608MUSD loan extremely favorable, AppSerbia

 China Exim Bank’s USD 608.3 million, 20-year loan with a grace period of seven years is “extremely favorable,” Energy Minister Aleksandar Antic has said.